+6.5.1.
 Help | Help Topics menu option

 The CCR Online Help file is launched from the Help Topics menu option, or by pressing < F1 >.
-It includes instructions, procedures, and other information to help you use the CCR application.
+The drop-down Help menu offers you the Help Topics page (sort of a table of contents for the help file), while < F1 > offers you help related to the specific screen and entry field that you are viewing when you press the key.
+Help files include instructions, procedures, and other information to help you use the CCR application.
 Note: The display you see in the actual help file may vary from the illustration below.